Sakuliu Pavavaljung: Career

 Sakuliu Pavavaljung's art is inspired by the intersection of his native Paiwan culture and changes within contemporary life.
 As the Paiwan language does not have a word for artist, Sakuliu Pavavaljung considers himself a Pulima, a Paiwan name that means 'many hands', bestowed upon those with artistic skill.
 Though his output spans several types of art, such as paintings, sculptures, ceramics, architecture, and installation art, Sakuliu Pavavaljung is credited with reviving ceramics within the Paiwan culture, as Paiwan nobility had used earthenware pots as betrothal gifts prior to the loss of that art in subsequent generations.
 Sakuliu Pavavaljung named his son Reretan, Paiwan for 'earthenware pot'.

 Sakuliu Pavavaljung has participated in the making of two films about Paiwan culture.
 He was the subject of Sakuliu (1994), which was directed by Lee Daw-ming, and shot by Lin Jian-siang, and began filming in 1992.
 The director and cinematographer had been in Sakuliu Pavavaljung's life for one year prior to formally filming him.
 The Last Chieftain was released in 1998 and credited Sakuliu Pavavaljung as a co-director alongside Lee Daw-ming.
 The Last Chieftain depicts leadership in Paiwan settlements and featured Sakuliu Pavavaljung speaking with Lee about political and economic issues.

 In 2018, Sakuliu Pavavaljung became the first Taiwanese indigenous artist to receive a National Award for Arts in the fine arts category.
 He was selected to represent Taiwan at the 59th Venice Biennale.
 In 2021, Sakuliu Pavavaljung and another Taiwanese artist, Chang En-man, were invited to join ruangrupa, an Indonesian artists' collective selected to serve as artistic director for documenta fifteen.
 After sexual assault allegations against Sakuliu Pavavaljung surfaced in December 2021, the Taipei Fine Arts Museum stated in January 2022 that his work would no longer be featured at the 59th Venice Biennale. documenta suspended Sakuliu Pavavaljung's participation in the event.
+The National Award for Arts was revoked in 2026, after Sakuliu Pavavaljung had exhausted all appeals in the legal case associated with the sexual assault allegations.

 Aside from his art, Sakuliu Pavavaljung has interviewed a number of tribal elders and recorded aspects of Paiwan culture, such as names and their meanings.